hahndorf/Test-WebSite/README.md

 ### Future improvements

-- Handle all kind of 400 and 500 responses
+- Handle all kinds of 400 and 500 responses
 - Actually executing the suggested fixes
 - Configuring Failed Request tracing and analyzing the logs.

+### Helpful but not required
+- IIS logging with certain settings installed (use -install switch)
+- IIS Failed request tracing installed (use -install switch)

 ### Example output: